InformaticsMatters/dls-fragalysis-stack-openshift/ansible/README.md

 # Fragalysis Ansible OpenShift Deployment
 To run the playbook you will need to create a `vault-pass.txt` file that contains the password used to create the vault secrets used in this project.

+Ideally, you'd deploy DEV and then PROD.
-Run the playbook to deploy the CI/CD (TEST) project with the command: -
+Run the playbooks to deploy the projects with the command: -

     ansible-playbook playbooks/fragalysis-dev/deploy.yaml \
+        --vault-password-file vault-pass.txt

+    ansible-playbook playbooks/fragalysis-prod/deploy.yaml \
         --vault-password-file vault-pass.txt

 And, to also install the Jun2018 Graph database...